 High temperatures can wreck an instrument’s finish, and worse yet cause glue to creep or fail–for instance slipping or tearing off the bridge, or even distorting the basic geometry of the instrument.
 Being left in an “it’s only warm” car, in a case in the hot sun, or even outside in direct sun for long–especially dark woods and finishes–is risky and voids any manufacturer’s warranty.
 “It’s just for a few minutes…” should sound an alarm in your mind!

 Dryness–i.e. low relative humidity–causes wood to shrink across the width (though not along its length).
-If it goes to far, the wood may crack to relieve the stress, and joints can be stressed or broken as well.
+If it goes too far, the wood will crack to relieve the stress, and joints can be stressed or broken as well.
 The instrument is built at 40-45% humidity, and the risk is not great at 35% for instance, but increases the further the humidity decreases.

 Furthermore, relative humidity decreases as temperature increases, so if your instrument is cooking in the car, attic, or sun, the humidity is simultaneously dropping like a rock, exposing you to cracks and glue and finish failure!

 Low temperature and high humidity have their own risks.
 Low temperature raises relative humidity and metal string tension, and extremes can cause finish cracking.
 High humidity (whether hot or cold) causes the woods to expand, often raising the action, making playing more difficult, changing the sound, and stressing joints.
 Some glues are prone to failure with long exposure to high humidity, and in extreme cases molds and other unpleasant things can grow.

 How to manage this?
 First of all, don’t let it stop you from playing; your instrument is almost always fine if it’s in your hands.
 Second: get a decent hygrometer so you know the relative humidity–I have more than one of the little digital models.